Location in Zoo

 Least Concern by IUCN, CITES Appendix II.
 In CA, considered game mammal.
 Population Trend: Increasing

-The Bear League: Oakland Zoo supports the Bear League.
+Oakland Zoo supports the Bear League.
 Based in Tahoe, the Bear League educates the community and beyond on how to live sustainably with Black Bears, responds to bears in human territory, rents the bear scare mats and facilitates a 24 hour hot line for bear sightings and encounters.
-Bear League Bear Scare Mats: Oakland Zoo sponsors these mats that are affordably rented by the public to place in front of windows and doors where bears are entering a home or establishment.
+Oakland Zoo sponsors the Bear League's "scare mats" that are affordably rented by the public to place in front of windows and doors where bears are entering a home or establishment.
 This alters bear behavior, sending them back into the wild.
-Bear Booklet: Creation of an engaging and impactful comic-like booklet on how to live with bears, to be distributed all over the Tahoe area and beyond.

 This is the only bear whose numbers are increasing virtually throughout its range.

-The period of time before hibernation when black bears gorge themselves and 'binge' is called hyperphagia, and is thought to be triggered by the amount/angle of sunlight the bear experiences.
-This photoperiodism is also the mechanism that causes deer to grow antlers in the spring and go into rut.
+The period of time before hibernation when black bears 'binge' is called hyperphagia, and is thought to be triggered by the amount of sunlight the bear experiences.
+This "photoperiodism" is also the mechanism that causes deer to grow antlers in the spring and go into rut.

-During hibernation, though their heartbeat slows, their body temperature only falls 5-7°F.
+During hibernation, though their heartbeat slows, black bears' body temperature only falls 5-7°F.

 Due to their special fasting metabolism, their bodies only burn fat, not carbohydrates or proteins.
 Burning fat produces by-products (such as water) that bears can reabsorb and continue to use, which means during their 5-8 month sleep, they do not urinate or defecate at all.

 About our Black Bears: Oakland Zoo worked with California Department of Fish and Wildlife to rescue a family of black bears that began entering neighborhood homes in search of food, creating a serious human-wildlife conflict.
 The 3 cubs were not able to be re-wilded due to their habituation to humans.
-Per policy, the sow was set to be put down, as she scratched a woman, but OZ worked with CDFW to make an exception and rescue her as well.
-The family is happy in their expansive forever home, the black bear habitat at Oakland Zoo.
+Per policy, the mother was set to be euthanized, as she had injured a woman, but Oakland Zoo worked with CDFW to make an exception and rescue her as well.
+The family is now living in their expansive forever home, the black bear habitat at Oakland Zoo.